 The touchpad on your laptop or device can do more than just point and click!
-The following special finger movements enhance your ability to control items on the screen.
+The following special finger movements enhance your ability to control items on the screen:

-Task Procedure Open the Task screen Swipe three fingers upward on the touchpad.
-E. Show the Desktop Swipe three fingers downward on the touchpad.
-AR Switch between open windows Swipe three fingers right or left on the screen.
+USING TOUCH GESTURES Task Procedure Open the Task screen Swipe three fingers upward on the touchpad.
+The state of the state o Show the Desktop Swipe three fingers downward on the touchpad.
+Switch between open windows Swipe three fingers right or left on the screen.
 This slowly flips between all open programs.
-M